pagkly/Zed/Investopedia4/How Investors can Perform Due Diligence on a Company.md

 Be sure to understand both the industry-wide risks and company-specific risks.
 Are there outstanding legal or regulatory matters?
 Is there unsteady management?

-Investors should play devil's advocate at all times, picturing worst-case scenarios and their potential outcomes on the stock.
+Investors should play devil's advocate at all times, picturing worst-case scenarios and their potential outcomes on the [[Stock|stock]].
 If a new product fails or a competitor brings a new and better product forward, how would this affect the company?
 How would a jump in interest rates affect the company?

 Once you've completed the steps outlined above, you'll have a better sense of the company's performance and how it stacks up to the competition.
-You will be better informed to make a sound decision.
+You [[Will|will]] be better informed to make a sound decision.

 ## Due Diligence Basics for Startup Investments

 When considering investing in a [[startup]](https://www.investopedia.com/terms/s/startup.asp), some of the 10 steps above are appropriate while others just aren't possible because the company doesn't have the track record.
 Here are some startup-specific moves.

 -   Include an exit strategy.
-More than 90% of [[startups fail]](https://www.investopedia.com/articles/personal-finance/040915/how-many-startups-fail-and-why.asp#:~:text=Key%20Takeaways&text=In%202019%2C%20the%20failure%20rate,70%25%20in%20their%2010th%20year.&text=Ways%20to%20avoid%20failing%20include,the%20work%2C%20and%20not%20quitting.).2 Plan a strategy to recover your money should the business fail.
+More than 90% of [[startups fail]](https://www.investopedia.com/articles/personal-[[Finance|finance]]/040915/how-many-startups-fail-and-why.asp#:~:text=Key%20Takeaways&text=In%202019%2C%20the%20failure%20rate,70%25%20in%20their%2010th%20year.&text=Ways%20to%20avoid%20failing%20include,the%20work%2C%20and%20not%20quitting.).2 Plan a strategy to recover your money should the business fail.
--   Consider entering into a partnership: Partners split the capital and risk, so they lose less if the business fails.
+-   Consider entering into a partnership: Partners split the capital and [[Risk|risk]], so they lose less if the business fails.
 -   Figure out the [[harvest strategy]](https://www.investopedia.com/terms/h/harvest-strategy.asp) for your investment.
 Promising businesses may fail due to a change in technology, government policy, or market conditions.
 Be on the lookout for new trends, technologies, and brands, and get ready to harvest when you find that the business may not thrive with the changes.
 -   Choose a startup with promising products.
 Since most investments are harvested after five years, it is advisable to invest in products that have an increasing [[return on investment]](https://www.investopedia.com/terms/r/returnoninvestment.asp) (ROI) for that period.
 -   In lieu of hard numbers on past performance, look at the growth plan of the business and evaluate whether it appears to be realistic.